 The Reunification Pyramid encourages practitioners to pay attention to the process of reunification and to leverage the role of the safety and support network to assist and contain families.
 All members of the network need to participate in the process and agree the way forward.

 If there are differences in attitudes, views and actions, listen to understand what is causing the disconnect.
 Be curious and ask questions about what is seen and heard to try and fully comprehend what is happening and how to try and work through it.
 Practitioners may need to revisit the non-negotiables and consider what may be able to change.
 For example, if a parent thinks connection time can be unsupervised but the CSO still sees the need for supervision, take turns to explain each point of view.
-Practitioners can talk through the assessment tools that support decision making.
 Work through to find things that can shift and what needs to remain in place.
 Can there be a change in who is present during contact to provide supervision and ensure safety?
 Could another venue be considered?
 Acknowledge parental fear around not being in control of what is happening and consider how these vulnerabilities manifest in anger and aggression.

 Differences of opinion may also arise between a CSO and a carer or professional.
-This could be regarding the timing of reunification or the speed casework is travelling.
+This could be regarding the timing of reunification or the speed at which case work is progressing.
 As always, listen to understand what the worries are.
 Ask questions, listen and find a pathway to solution.

 Use the gradients of agreement scale below to work through any differences of opinion.